Health and Safety for Animal Workers

 Prior to work with

-research animals and admittance to the animal facilities, you need
+research animals, including field research, and admittance to the animal facilities, you need

 - complete this Web training.